storj/storj/docs/design/storagenode-graceful-exit-protocol.md

 #### Verifying transfer

 The storage node sends the piece hash, order limit, original "uploader" signature, and piece hash signed by the replacement node to the satellite for confirmation.

-The satellite verifies that the original piece hash matches the replacement piece hash, and verifies the order limits signature.
+The satellite verifies that the original piece hash matches the replacement piece hash, and verifies the order limit's signature.
 On success, the satellite will update segment / pointer information.
-If verification fails, the satellite will send `ExitFailed`.
+If verification fails, the satellite will send an `ExitFailed` message.

 ![Transfer Sequence](./images/storagenode-graceful-exit-transfer-sequence.svg)